exter2703/WallpaperChanger/README.md

 ## WallpaperChanger

 A simple and lightweight Windows Forms app for managing desktop wallpapers.
-You can add your own images, mark favorites, filter, and even download random wallpapers from Unsplash.
+You can add your own images, mark favorites and filter wallpapers.

 ## Features